Mongolian Roads-What to Expect

 Gravel roads but you can’t get lost on them!

-Tier 4: Countryside roads
+Tier 4: Countryside Roads

 These are roads but they are normally just a single lane with very little effort made to call them a road but they will normally have some road signs along them every once in a while with small bridges to cross between average size towns.
 They will be bumpy dirt roads so don’t expect any paved roads here.
 In the countryside normally towns only have a paved road in their town centre or main street.